fractalwrench/thread-alert/README.md

 ## Future Work/Notes

-- Ensuring variables are `volatile` is a tricky problem, as compilers don't seem to guarantee
+- Ensuring variables are `volatile` is a tricky problem, as weird behaviour isn't guaranteed by the JLS.
 - API design may need a bit of rework
 - MethodCallHandler is a bit hackish + needs testing with different method signatures